 We take it for granted that most TV best friends stay together.
 Lucy never left Ethel, right?
 Mary Richards always stuck by Rhoda.
 Edina and Patsy had their spats but always found their way back.
 Issa and Molly, our girls at the heart of HBO's "Insecure," seemed to fit this pattern.

 Molly might have bounced to that banger, if it hadn't been inspired by her.
-More specifically, only a few moments before Issa took to the stage, a distraught Molly had admitted to Issa that she fears her unluckiness with men might be because something's wrong with her.
+Only a few moments before Issa takes the stage, a distraught Molly admits to Issa that she fears her unluckiness with men might be because something's wrong with her.
 Later, Issa assures Molly that the song didn't mean anything.
 They make up.

 So in a recent episode when Molly tells Issa, "You know your life don't have to be this messy, right?
 Sometimes I think you like that s**t," before softening the blow with, "I'm just trying to help you be real with yourself and hold you accountable," it should be fine.